 Immigrants who are freelancers and self-employed get the same help to become an employee.
-If they want to start their own business, they can get access to funding from Innovasjon Norge (Innovation Norway), which is the Norwegian Government's most important instrument for innovation and development of Norwegian enterprises and industry.
+If they want to start their own business, they can get access to funding from Innovation Norge.
+The latter is the Norwegian Government's most important instrument for innovation and development of Norwegian enterprises and industry.